 Enrichment, lab, or studio classes generally meet for 30-45 hours per term for each credit awarded.
-Three of these one-credit courses may not be substituted for a required three-credit course (e.g., three 1-credit art classes cannot substitute for ART 101).
+Three of these one-credit courses may not be substituted for a required three-credit course (e.g., three 1-credit art classes cannot substitute for ART 101 or ART 175).